Faustino-Marco/reading-notes/everything-is-a-file.md

-# Everything Is A File!
+# Everything Is A File

 In Linux, everything is a file.
 - files